 At the heart of the Coalition Government’s 2010 reform was the development of clinically-led Clinical Commissioning Groups (CCGs) to replace managerially-led Primary Care Trusts (PCTs) in commissioning healthcare for their local populations.

 CCGs were required to have clinical leadership and wider clinical involvement.
 Hence the CCG Accountable Officer or the Chair would be a clinician.
 The CCG Governing Body would also include a nurse and secondary care clinician.
-In addition to being clinically-led, CCGs were set up as membership organisations.
+In addition to being clinically-led (primarily GP-led), CCGs were set up as membership organisations.
 Membership was compulsory and every GP practice in England became a member of a CCG.
 The guidance on CCG governance (NHS Commissioning Board, 2012e) underlined the need to develop structures and ways of working that ensured member practices were represented and engaged.
 Hence CCGs were accountable to constituent GP practices (NHS England, 2012b p.3).

 The HSCA 2012 handed the majority of commissioning responsibilities (such as urgent and emergency care, elective hospital care, community health services, mental health services, GP ‘local enhanced services’ and out-of-hour GP services) to Clinical Commissioning Groups (CCGs), with the following exceptions: primary and specialist services were commissioned by NHS E; health improvement services commissioned by local authorities; and health protection and promotion services provided by Public Health England (NHS Commissioning Board, 2012b).